gofilipa/digital_annotation/notes/development_notes.md

+## 7.11.19 Styling the Dropdown II

+Still working with the appearance of the dropdown.
+Was able to move its position (so it doesn't overlap with the adder), and to add highlight icons to each button.
+Took me a while to find the icon in the codebase, which uses icomoon.
+Turns out I just had to copy and paste the icon "class" in another part of the button element.

+Next step, coloring the icons.
+The red button will have red icon, etc. This is proving difficult to do because I cannot find the source of the icon to change the color.
+Also there are issues with cascading styles that are cancelling my red.
+Will need to read up more on the cascade and icomoon to fix this, I think.

 ## 7.6.19 Styling the Dropdown

 Today I spent more time playing around with the buttons on the adder.scss and adder.html files.
 There was lots of confusion about the function of various classes, and why they are attached to specific elements.
 For example, why are some classes attached to the span element, and not the button?
 Why is the "data-action" attribute attachted to span and not button?